-State PHGL (MCLG) State Mouniouni CCWA Lopez Well Potential Source of Contamination MCL (IVICEG) DLR Level State Water Range Water vac.
-Average Hexavalent Chromium (ug/L) N/A 0.02 N/A 0.067 Discharge from electroplating factories, leather tanneries, wood preservation, chemical synthesis, refractory production and textile manufacturing facilities; erosion of natural deposits Vanadium ppb N/A 50 6.8 Naturally present in the environment.
+State MCL PHGL (MCLG) State DLR Notification Level CCWA State Water Lopez Range Average Well Water Potential Source of Contamination Hexavalent Chromium (ug/L) N/A 0.02 N/A 0.094 Discharge from electroplating factories, leather tanneries, wood preservation, chemical synthesis, refractory production and textile manufacturing facilities; erosion of natural deposits Vanadium ppb N/A 50 6.8 Naturally present in the environment.
 Byproduct of steel and chemical manufacturing.
 Geosmin N/A 1 ND - 2 ND - 2 Avg.
-0.3 Metabolic byproduct of blue green algae.
-2-Methylisoborneol N/A 4 ND - 9 ND - 32 Avg.
-7.7 Metabolic byproduct of blue green algae.
+0.3 Metabolic byproduct of blue green algae

 Microbiological Co CCWA State Water Lopez Surface Water Well Water Potential Source of Contamination Contaminant (reporting units) MCL PHG(MCLG) PHG (MCLG) Range Range Total Coliform Bacteria MCL (systems collecting less than 40 samples per month): More than 1 sample in a month with a detection; (systems collecting more than 40 samples per month): More than 5% of monthly samples are positive.
 (0) (0) ND ND Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-Heterotropic Plate Count (CFU/mL) TT = adequate disinfection, <500 ND - 98 Avg.
+Heterotrophic Plate Count (CFU/mL) TT = adequate disinfection, <500 ND - 28 Avg.
 2 ND - 150 Naturally present in the environment.